conda/conda/docs/source/build.rst

                           # version in quotes, so that it will be interpreted
                           # as a string.

+                          # The version cannot contain a dash '-' character.

     source:
       # The source section specifies where the source code of the package is coming
       # from, it may be coming from a source tarball like: